bluskigh/feynman-it/README.md

 - models.py: stores models
 - urls.py: stores URLs that are available in the project
 ### Dockerfile
 Since I am using a CI/CD workflow with the help of Github Actions.
-I need this file in order to build/push a new release to heroku after a push to the main branch on this github repo is performed.
-All it does is use a existing docker image to set up python3, copy data in current working directory to ```/usr/src/app```, and then changes working directory to ```/usr/src/app```.
+I need this file in order to build/push a new release to Heroku after a push to the main branch on this Github repo is performed.
+All it does is use an existing docker image to set up python3, copy data in the current working directory to ```/usr/src/app```, and then change the working directory to ```/usr/src/app```.
 Install the necessary dependencies for the project to run.
-Finally it starts the server by running ```gunicorn feynmanit.wsgi```.
+Finally, it starts the server by running ```gunicorn feynmanit.wsgi```.

+## Todo:
+- Make style much more modern
+- Add forums
+- ...